 My thing with airports is not new.
 I like to fly and I get on an airplane whenever I have the opportunity.
 There is always some anecdote to tell: something forgotten in a pocket when passing the security arch, an aborted landing at the last second because another plane is crossed on the runway, etc. But this story is quite curious: My plane had just landed.
 The typical trip in which one carries a large suitcase and a small cabin […]

-I do not usually make reviews of photographic material, but recently a friend told me excited that he had bought a Canon EF 50mm f / 1.4 USM to take astronomy photographs and after doing some tests he realized that he had been wrong.
-The most striking when it begins to be used, especially at f / 1.4, is the coma: This defect causes this objective to be inappropriate for astrophotography at apertures close to f / 1.4, since the […]
+I do not usually make reviews of photographic material, but recently a friend told me excited that he had bought a Canon EF 50mm f/1.4 USM to take astronomy photographs and after doing some tests he realized that he had been wrong.
+What’s wrong with the Canon EF 50mm f/1.4 USM for Astrophotography The most striking when it begins to be used, especially at f / 1.4, is the coma: This defect causes this objective to be inappropriate for astrophotography […]

 Mercury Transit on May 9, 2016 This phenomenon goes unnoticed by most people.
 Even in the photographs it is difficult to understand what is happening.
 Mercury passes in front of the sun, and sometimes we can see it from Earth.
 Since the size of Mercury is so small compared to the Sun, what we see is a small point that is Mercury on the surface of the sun at sunset.
 This is called Transit of Mercury.
 You have to look […]